ricardojoserf/jeringuilla/README.md

 ###  Injection type "earlybird" (CreateProcess + VirtualAllocEx + WriteProcessMemory + ResumeThread)

 You only set the program path.
-The payload can be in HEX format or a url to download it, if not the program asks for a value/url.
+The payload can be in HEX format or a url to download it, if not the program asks for a payload or url.

 ```
 jeringuilla.exe earlybird PROGRAM_PATH [ HEXADECIMAL_PAYLOAD | URL ]